-Saving powers you towards reaching your money goals - so you can achieve what's most important to you in life.
+Saving lets us get what we want - whether it's a new TV. an overseas holiday or a house deposit.
 In most cases it's better to save than to go into debt.

 Saving is a great habit to get into, and it's amazing what we can achieve as a result.
-Having savings frees us up mentally to make better decisions.
+Let's keep it simple, make it automatic and watch that money grow!